 Unsuccessful Bulletin Boards

 One time I had a high school bulletin board with a huge crossword puzzle using vocabulary words.
 It was fun, but my students wanted one for each chapter’s vocabulary.
-Blowing up the puzzle and laminating it (for multiple use) was costly, and since I was paying for it, I only did it once.
+Blowing up the puzzle and with laminate (for multiple use) was costly, and since it was my money, I only did it once.

 Another time, I did a “falling for books” display.
-I think it was too cutesy for older students.
+It was too cutesy for older classes.
 The border was leaves, and I put book images at an angle, like they were falling.
 My high school classes did not interact with the board.

 Bulletin boards for high school students can be attractive and purposeful.
 With a bit of experimentation, you will find the perfect language arts bulletin boards that fit your community.